flozz/webassembly-examples/bench 02 - Hue shift - Shared buffer/README.md

-# Benchmark 01 - Hue shift
+# Benchmark 02 - Hue shift - Shared buffer

-This benchmark mesure the speed difference between a pure JavaScrupt and a WebAssembly versions of a hue shift on a canvas.
+This benchmark mesure the impact on the speed of the memory allocation calls.

 ## Files